JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

 Anyways, building a brand is not easy.

-But I have a plan:
+As I see it now:

 ```mermaid
 graph TD